croysdar/clutter-map/README.md

 ---

 ### `/projects`

 - **GET `/`**
-  Retrieves a list of all projects.
+  Retrieves a list of all projects for the current user.
   **Response**: `Iterable<Project>`

 - **POST `/`**